Gallium: Production and availability

 Its by-product status means that gallium production is constrained by the amount of bauxite, sulfidic zinc ores (and coal) extracted per year.
 Therefore, its availability needs to be discussed in terms of supply potential.
 The supply potential of a by-product is defined as that amount which is economically extractable from its host materials per year under current market conditions (i.e. technology and price).
 Reserves and resources are not relevant for by-products, since they cannot be extracted independently from the main-products.
 Recent estimates put the supply potential of gallium at a minimum of 2,100 t/yr from bauxite, 85 t/yr from sulfidic zinc ores, and potentially 590 t/yr from coal.
 These figures are significantly greater than current production (375 t in 2016).
 Thus, major future increases in the by-product production of gallium will be possible without significant increases in production costs or price.
 The average price for low-grade gallium was $120 per kilogram in 2016 and $135–140 per kilogram in 2017.

 In 2017, the world's production of low-grade gallium was c.
 315 tons—a decrease of 15% from 2016.
 China, Japan, South Korea, Russia, and Ukraine were the leading producers, while Germany ceased primary production of gallium in 2016.
 The yield of high-purity gallium was ca. 180 tons, mostly originating from China, Japan, Slovakia, UK and U.S. The 2017 world annual production capacity was estimated at 730 tons for low-grade and 320 tons for refined gallium.

 China produced c.
 250 tons of low-grade gallium in 2016 and c.
 300 tons in 2017.
 It also accounted for more than half of global LED production.
 As of July 2023, China accounted for between 80% and 95% of its production.

-As oft August 2023, China produced 80% of the world's gallium and 60% of germanium (source: Critical Raw Materials Alliance (CRMA)).
+As of August 2023, China produced 80% of the world's gallium, according to the Critical Raw Materials Alliance.
 China started restricting exports of both materials.
 They are key to the semiconductor industry and there is a 'chip war' between China and the US.

 In 2025, Rio Tinto and Indium Corporation partnered to mine the first primary gallium in North America.

 In July 2025, the US think tank Center for Strategic and International Studies wrote:

 "China is increasingly weaponizing its chokehold over critical minerals amid intensifying economic and technological competition with the United States.
-The critical mineral gallium, which is crucial to defense industry supply chains and new energy technologies, has been at the front line of China’s strategy."
+The critical mineral gallium, which is crucial to defense industry supply chains and new energy technologies, has been at the front line of China's strategy."

-In 2024, China produced 98 percent of the world’s low-purity gallium (source: United States Geological Survey (USGS)).
+In 2024, China produced 98 percent of the world's low-purity gallium (source: United States Geological Survey (USGS)).